skip to main content

 1. Prior to graduation, students in The School of Hospitality Business must complete two work experiences called internships.
 They must be in the hospitality industry.

 2. Both internships require working a minimum of 400 hours during a 10-week period with one company.
 Internships can be completed full time during the summer or part time during the school year.
-If you work part time, there is no time limit for completing 400 hours.
+If you work part time, you have one year to complete 400 hours.

 3. Internships must be documented and approved prior to beginning by using the SIRC web application and approval process.
 At the end of the internship, you and your employer must also complete evaluations through the SIRC web evaluation process.